Gaussian quantum metrology in a dissipative environment: Effect of dissipative environment

 where $\eta$ is a dimensionless coupling constant, $\omega_{c}$ is a cutoff frequency to avoid infrared catastrophe, and $s$ is the so-called Ohmicity parameter.
 Depending on the value of $s$, the environment can be classified into sub-Ohmic for $0<s<1$, Ohmic for $s=1$, and super-Ohmic for $s>1$.

-The environmental presence causes that the encoding process is governed by a nonunitary dynamics of the probe.
-Considering the environment being in vacuum state initially and using Feynman-Vernon's influence-functional method in the coherent-state representation, we can derive an exact non-Markovian master equation for the encoding process as~\cite{PhysRevA.76.042127,qic.9.317}
+The environmental presence causes the encoding process to be governed by a nonunitary dynamics of the probe.
+Considering the environment to be in a vacuum state initially and using the Feynman-Vernon influence-functional method in the coherent-state representation, we can derive an exact non-Markovian master equation for the encoding process as~\cite{PhysRevA.76.042127,qic.9.317}

 where $\check{\mathcal{D}}_{+}\cdot=2\hat{a}_+\cdot\hat{a}^\dag_{+}-\{\hat{a}^\dag_{+}\hat{a}_+,\cdot\}$, $\Omega(t)=-\text{Im}[\dot{u}(t)/u(t)]$ is the renormalized frequency, and $\gamma(t)=-\text{Re}[\dot{u}(t)/u(t)]$ is the decay rate of the center-of-mass mode of the probe.
 The time-dependent coefficient $u(t)$ is determined by